 Mastodon is similar to Twitter, but it works in a different way.
 It’s a small blogging platform that many people have been using recently.
 It was created by Eugen Rochko in 2016.
-If you want to know more on that, here’s an article of who owns Mastodon?
+If you want to know more about that, here’s an article on who owns Mastodon?

 There are two important things to know about Mastodon:

 First, it’s open-source.
 This means that a specific company does not own it.
-Instead, it’s built and maintained by people who volunteer their time and that anyone can use Mastodon for free.
+Instead, it’s built and maintained by people who volunteer their time, and anyone can use Mastodon for free.

 Second, Mastodon is decentralized.
 In other words, it’s not controlled by just one company or person.
 Instead, there are many different instances (servers) of Mastodon that people can join.
 Each instance is like a separate community, but they can all connect and interact with each other.